csfrey/dnd_characters/kairo/build-info.md

 Kai'rō had a very hard time adjusting to his new life in the big city.
 Even in the sheltered community of the university, the strange customs and technology of the Material Plane confused and frightened him.
 He found himself often retreating the quiet corners of the Wilson Library for some escape.
 One day in second semester, he went to his usual place in the library to study, which he picked because there was never anyone around.
 But this time, in his usual seat, there was a girl.
 Unsure of what do to, he picked another seat at the table and awkwardly began to study as usual.
 The two shared the space for several hours before the girl finally got up and left.

 The next day, when Kai'rō returned, she was there again in the same spot, quietly studying.
 So again, he quietly sat down and studied.
 This pattern continued for two weeks before Kai'rō finally said anything to the girl, only to discover, rather clumsily, that she was non-verbal.
 Over the rest of the semester the two studied silently nearly every day, forming a quiet bond in the silence.
-The girl would occasionally write notes for Kai'rō when she need to say something, which is how he came to learn that her name was Nia.
+The girl would occasionally write notes for Kai'rō when she needed to say something, which is how he came to learn that her name was Nia.
 Over their time at the University, this unlikely pairing developed into a strong friendship - the closest friend Kai'rō ever had.
 Hardly any words were shared between them, but neither of them felt the need.
 They understood each other as if by instinct.

 ### The Artifact

 Nia, it turned out, was a deeply gifted magitech engineering student at UCSA on a full-ride scholarship.
 She would often proudly present her excellent grades to Kai'rō when they studied together.
 One day in Junior year, while studying a book on ancient artifacts, Nia discovered a chapter about an ancient artifact of an great Psion that allowed for telepathic communication over great distances.
-Nia excitedly showed this to Kai'rō and the two
+Nia excitedly showed this to Kai'rō and the two decided to combine Nia's engineering skills with Kai'rō's psionic abilities to research and construct this as artifact with modern technology as a joint senior research project.
+Construction took over a year of grueling researching and effort, but finally, the two constructed the Brooch of the Hidden Word.
+After years of silent friendship, Nia and Kai'rō could communicate freely through the power of thought.

+Graduation was a somber affair.
+Kai'rō was deeply proud of his accomplishments in learning to control his powers, but he knew he would only have until the end of the summer before his Planar Exhange agreement would force him to return to the Feywild.